populationgenomics/talos/README.md

 Talos is a Python variant prioritisation tool which finds diagnostically relevant variants within callsets.

 It incorporates consequence annotation, family structures, participant phenotypes, and crowdsourced clinical knowledge to identify variants likely to cause participant phenotypes.
-It has does so with high sensitivity, whilst retaining maximal specificity to reduce burden on curators.
+It does so with high sensitivity, whilst retaining maximal specificity to reduce burden on curators.

 Talos can be run on any sized dataset, and has been used from single-sample panel analysis to multi-thousand sample genome callsets.
 There are benefits to running larger callsets (Talos shows better than linear scaling with increased